michaeloryl/javascript-developer-exercises/README.md

 If you don't know how to do something, feel free to look it up and work up a solution.
 This is meant to test your ability to get things done, not necessarily to get things done from memory in a few minutes time.
 A real development job rarely leaves you disconnected from the internet and with only a few minutes to complete a task....

-Once you have completed your exercises, email the URL of your forked project or a ZIP file of the actual project to your recruiter so that it may be forwarded on to my company.
+Once you have completed your exercises, email the URL of your forked project or a ZIP file of the actual project to your recruiter so that it may be forwarded on to me.
+If you aren't using a recruiter, then just send it to your point of contact with my company.